Menu

 Reading

-Reading is at the heart of our Hetts Lane curriculum and we want every child to become successful, confident and fluent readers.
+Reading is at the heart of our Hetts Lane curriculum and it is our intent to inspire a love of reading and we want every child to become successful, confident and fluent readers.

 We aspire to develop a love of reading so everyday all children will listen to and engage with a story at the end of the day.
-Children will also be introduced to an author each half term and have access to our recommended reads to expand their reading experiences and exposure to rich vocabulary and a variety of texts.
+Children will also be introduced to an author each term and have access to our recommended reads to expand their reading experiences and exposure to rich vocabulary and a variety of texts.

 For further information about our reading curriculum, please see our Curriculum page - English.